Welcome to our Sellfy review.

 Adding a new product is easy.
 You can start by clicking the Add New Product button.
 This will bring up a menu that will walk you through the whole process.

 You’ll need to select a product type.
-For the sake of this example, let’s say we’re adding a digital product.
+For the sake of this example, let’s say we’re adding a digital product such as a PDF.
 On the next screen, you’ll be asked to upload the product file.
 You can then enter your product details.
 This includes the name, description, category, price, and variants.

 Once you’re done, just hit Save Product.